google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/media-source-extensions.md

 data from the `Response` object to the `SourceBuffer`.

-The typical way to pass data from the response object to the `MediaSource` instance is to get an arrayBuffer from the response object and pass it to the `SourceBuffer`.
+The typical way to pass data from the response object to the `MediaSource` instance is to get an `ArrayBuffer` from the response object and pass it to the `SourceBuffer`.
 Start by calling `response.arrayBuffer()`, which returns a promise to the buffer.
 In my code, I've passed this promise to a second `then()` clause where I append it to the `SourceBuffer`.